If you want to avoid hypertension, you'll want to strive for a 4 to 1 ratio in favor of potassium.

 Which would be more like 4,500 mg. of potassium to no more than 1,500 mg. of sodium per day for most adults.

 Eating more fresh whole foods that contain a High K Factor will be necessary to correct this imbalance.

 And limiting processed foods that are high in sodium (from salt) and low in potassium will play an important part.

 Is it Possible Some People Need More Sodium?

 Yes, there may be lifestyles that require a higher intake of sodium.

 This might include athletes, people with weak adrenal glands, people who live in hot climates, and people on Ketogenic diets.

 However, could this really be a chicken-and-egg situation?
 In other words, what's really gone wrong?

-Therefore, knowledge of the sodium-potassium pumps is crucial for your understanding of energy balance and the disease mechanisms that will come into play when these pumps are not functioning properly - which leads to a lot of "metabolic" problems.
+Therefore, knowledge of the sodium-potassium pumps is crucial for your understanding of energy balance and the disease mechanisms that will come into play when these pumps are not functioning properly.